devjgm/papers/cpp_civil_time.md

 The C++ standard already has the `<chrono>` library, which is a good implementation of an *Absolute-Time* Library.
-This paper proposes a standard *Civil-Time* Library that complements `<chrono>`.
+This paper proposes a standard *Civil-Time* Library.
 A separate paper (XXX: jgm insert the paper number) proposes a standard *Time Zone* Library that bridges `<chrono>` and this Civil-Time Library, and will complete the three pillars of the conceptual model just described.

 ## Impact on the Standard